 Those initial improvements were nothing, though, in comparison to the improvements he’s seen in the months since (specifically a HUGE decrease in the need for pain meds).

-But, what does the science say about PEMF and Fibromyalgia?
+But, what does the science say about PEMF and chronic pain?

-Those in the control group were given a sham treatment, with no difference detectable between the two for either the participants or the researchers.
+Those in the control group were given a sham treatment.
+Since this was a double-blind study neither the participants nor those interacting with them knew who was receiving the sham treatment or the real treatment.
 Pain, anxiety & depression scores were examined both before and after the treatments.
 Both groups (RA and FM) reported decreased pain levels after the PEMF treatment.
-However, the RA group saw more improvement.
+However, the RA group saw the most improvement.

 A 2009 study by Sutbeyaz, Sezer, Koseoglu, & Kibar evaluated a larger group of Fibromyalgia patients using repeated 30 minute treatments (twice/day for 3 weeks).
 The 28 patients who received the PEMF treatment showed significant improvement on all scores (pain, anxiety, & depression) both at the end of the 3 weeks of treatment and continued to see improvements at the 12-week follow-up.

 Obviously, more studies still need to be done, but this is a good start.
 Even better are the number of personal testimonials I’ve read in the last few months from those who have given Oska Pulse a try.